rest-nvim/rest.nvim/README.md

 3. Commit your changes (<kbd>git commit -am 'Add some feature'</kbd>)
 4. Push to the branch (<kbd>git push origin my-new-feature</kbd>)
 5. Create a new Pull Request

-To run the tests, enter a nix shell with `nix develop ./contrib`, then run `make test`.

 ## Related software